-On June 30, 2014, we entered into a FMV Bargain Purchase Option Grant Agreement (the "Capital Lease Transaction") with a customer, pursuant to which we granted a bargain purchase option to the customer with respect to certain compressor packages leased to the customer (each a "Subject Compressor Package").
-The bargain purchase option provides the customer with an option to acquire the equipment at a value significantly less than the fair market value at the end of the lease term.
+On June 30, 2014, we entered into a FMV Bargain Purchase Option Grant Agreement (the "BPO Capital Lease Transaction") with a customer, pursuant to which we granted a bargain purchase option to the customer with respect to certain compressor packages leased to the customer.
+The bargain purchase option provides the customer with an option to acquire the equipment at a value significantly less than the fair market value at the end of the lease term, which is 7 years.